Watch the daily video devo.

 - POWER: “And lead us not into temptation, but deliver us from evil.
 For thine is the kingdom, and the power, and the glory, for ever and ever.
 Amen”

-- Pray that God would reveal His visions, dreams, and plans for your life in 2021.
+- Pray that God would reveal His visions, dreams, and plans for your life.

 - Pray that God would reveal areas of your life that need to be surrendered to Him, including any sinful thoughts, words, or actions.